AI-driven design automation: 2020s: Autonomous systems and agents

 Entering the 2020s, the industry saw the commercial launch of autonomous AI driven EDA systems.
 For example, Synopsys launched DSO.ai (Design Space Optimization AI) in early 2020, calling it the first autonomous artificial intelligence application for chip design in the industry.
 This system uses reinforcement learning to search for the best ways to optimize a design within the huge number of possible solutions, trying to improve power, performance, and area (PPA).
-By 2023, DSO.ai had been used in over 100 commercial chip productions, which proved that the industry was widely adopting it.
+By 2023, DSO.ai had been used to produce over 100 commercial chips, showing mainstream adoption.
 Synopsys later grew its AI tools into a suite called Synopsys.ai.
 The goal was to use AI in the entire EDA workflow, including verification and testing.

 These advancements, which combine modern AI methods with cloud computing and large data resources, have led to talks about a new phase in EDA.
 Industry experts and participants sometimes call this 'EDA 4.0'.
 This new era is defined by the widespread use of AI and machine learning to deal with growing design complexity, automate more of the design process, and help engineers handle the huge amounts of data that EDA tools create.
 The purpose of EDA 4.0 is to optimize product performance, get products to market faster and make development and manufacturing smoother through intelligent automation.